fjarri/poetic_edda/README.rst

 * Add hyphenation helpers for all chapter names (TODO: can't remember why I mentioned this; have to find place where TeX's hyphenation algorithm fails) Need to add non-breakable spaces in chapter names too (like Smth~II)
+* Try to use two cells separated by \nopagebreaks for stanza lines with <sep />
+  (this may help to avoid uneven cell spacing)